playcanvas/editor-api/README.md

 # Overview

 This is the PlayCanvas Editor API.
-You can find API documentation here https://github.com/playcanvas/editor-api/blob/master/docs/modules.md.
+You can find API documentation [here](docs/modules.md).

 # Installing
 Run: